Albuquerque considered best location for viewing solar eclipse in May

 The eclipse begins over Asia and, traveling at more than 1,000 MPH, the shadow of the eclipse races to the southeast over parts of California, Nevada, Arizona, Utah and New Mexico before sunset.
 Locally, viewers will be able to see the annular eclipse four about four minutes beginning just before sunset at 7:33pm in Albuquerque on the western horizon.
 Partial eclipse will be visible from approximately 6:30-8:00pm.

-The Albuquerque Convention & Visitors Bureau and several partner organizations are inviting astronomy buffs and interested star and sky enthusiasts to visit Albuquerque, New Mexico, for this rare viewing event.
+The Visit Albuquerque and several partner organizations are inviting astronomy buffs and interested star and sky enthusiasts to visit Albuquerque, New Mexico, for this rare viewing event.
 Plan now to enjoy the wonders of our solar system with viewing opportunities and local educational activities for the entire family.

 Seven entities have established viewing and educational events during the week before and on May 20th led by astronomers, graduate students and museum educators.